gitfoosing1991/Analyse-Employee-Feedback/README.md

 # Qualitative Analysis Tool

-A web application for analyzing qualitative data (e.g. employee feedback) using ChatGPT for theme detection and sentiment analysis.
+A Python application for analyzing qualitative data (e.g. employee feedback) using ChatGPT for theme detection and sentiment analysis.
 This tool helps organizations extract meaningful insights from qualitative feedback data.

 **Benefits:**
 Unlike the ChatGPT web interface, this app can directly process Excel files and automatically assign main themes and sub-themes to each response, outputting structured results—no manual copy-paste or formatting required.
 As the app has the ability to read all responses before generating themes, the themes are more consistent and context-aware across your datasets.